RobertARandolph/AdmiralBumbleBee.com/Health.md

 * [Acetyl L-Carnitine](https://en.wikipedia.org/wiki/Carnitine) - I cycled through this twice, and it has a significant effect the LFN related symptoms.
 * [Liquorice](https://en.wikipedia.org/wiki/Liquorice) - increases my blood pressure and HR reliably.
 Difficult to use liquorice to maintain as the effect lasts an hour at most, and it's disgusting to me.
+* Water Kefir - It's magic.
+Homemade water kefir has provided one of the most drastic improvements in gastric symptoms of anything I've tried.
+It is labour intensive to make and maintain, so I no longer have it in the house.
+* [Kevita](https://www.kevita.com/products/sparkling-probiotic-drink/) - Kevita has been the most effective purchasable probiotic source for improving gastric symptoms.
+Most of them are disgusting though.
 * **X** [CoQ10](https://en.wikipedia.org/wiki/Coenzyme_Q10) - No benefit.
 * **X** [Alpha Lipoic Acid](https://en.wikipedia.org/wiki/Lipoic_acid) - No observed benefit.
 * **X** [PQQ](https://en.wikipedia.org/wiki/Pyrroloquinoline_quinone) - Increase in paresthesia.
 I tried on/off twice and it was not a subtle effect.
 * **X** [Curcumin](https://en.wikipedia.org/wiki/Curcumin) - Reliably increases sharp nerve pains.
+* **X** [Florastor](https://florastor.com) - I'm unsure if this helped.
+The first time taking it I had less symptoms, but ceasing for a while and repeating a course did not have the same results.

 ### Lifestyle